cao-jacky/characterizing_edge_mar/deployment/README.md

 ## Monitor client QoS metrics and Cluster status

-For Artifact evaluation on the public Oakestra cluster, the `instance 0` of each client will log FPS and Avg latency in real-time to the Grafana dashboard, together with the cluster resources consumptions advertised by the Cluster Orchestrator.
+For Artifact evaluation on the public Oakestra cluster, the sum of each client FPS and Avg latency will be shown in real-time to the Grafana dashboard, together with the cluster resources consumptions advertised by the Cluster Orchestrator.

 From the Grafana Dashboard, it is, therefore possible to monitor the following metrics: